 New cost and performance dynamics have recently broadened the range of viable applications and FPGAs are now used for cases such as accelerating artificial neural networks for machine learning, video processing or 3D MRI imaging.
 Lattice makes general-purpose FPGAs but also dedicated chips optimized for security and video connectivity applications.

-Lattice Semiconductor's revenue growth over the last three years has been strong, averaging 22% annually.
-As you can see below, this quarter was especially strong, with revenue growing from $161.4 million in the same quarter last year to $190.1 million.
+Lattice Semiconductor's revenue growth over the last three years has been solid, averaging 18.6% annually.
+But as you can see below, its revenue declined from $184.3 million in the same quarter last year to $140.8 million.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

-Although Lattice Semiconductor's revenue growth has decelerated over the past three quarters, its management team thinks it will continue growing next quarter.
-The company is guiding to 11.3% year-on-year growth, which is relatively in line with Consensus estimates of 11.2% growth over the next 12 months.
+Lattice Semiconductor's revenue growth has decelerated over the last three quarters and its management team projects revenue to fall next quarter.
+As such, the company is guiding for a 31.6% year-on-year revenue decline while analysts are expecting a 6.5% drop over the next 12 months.

 Product Demand & Outstanding Inventory